Policies for Fair Exchanges of Resources: A Logic for Characterizing Fair Exchanges

 \end{defi} We refer to the common resource-based interpretation of linear logic for describing the intuitive meaning of the propositions above~\cite{Porello2010}.
 Moreover, we abuse the notation: tensor products are seen as multisets, given that the conjunction $\otimes$ is associative and commutative ($I$, standing for \emph{true}, is similarly seen as the empty multiset).

-An element of $\Sigma$ is a multiset of atomic linear predicates representing resource ownership, namely the computation states.
-A proposition $\delta \in \Delta$ is an exchange, i.e., a linear conjunction of linear implications representing transfers, where $\multimap$ is the usual linear implication.
-An element of $\Theta$ is a linear contract defined via the new operator $\delta \linearcontract \delta'$, called \emph{linear contractual implication}.
+A proposition $\sigma$ is a multiset of atomic linear predicates representing resource ownership, namely the computation states.
+A proposition $\delta$ is an exchange, i.e., a linear conjunction of linear implications representing transfers, where $\multimap$ is the usual linear implication.
+A proposition $\theta$ is a linear contract defined via the new operator $\delta \linearcontract \delta'$, called \emph{linear contractual implication}.
 Roughly, it states that the promised exchange $\delta'$ will eventually be performed provided that $\delta$ is \emph{true}.
-Finally, an element of $\Omega$ represents non-linear knowledge where $\top$, $\land$ and $\to$ are the usual classical operators, $p(\usr, \dots, \usr')$ is an atomic non-linear predicate encoding a relation among users, and $G$ ``lifts'' a linear formula to a non-linear one $\omega$.
+Finally, a proposition $\omega$ represents non-linear knowledge where $\top$, $\land$ and $\to$ are the usual classical operators, $p(\usr, \dots, \usr')$ is an atomic non-linear predicate encoding a relation among users, and $G$ ``lifts'' a linear formula to a non-linear one $\omega$.

 \begin{exa} A state where Alice has one $\heal$ and Bob two $\heavy$ resources is represented as

 The exchange where Alice is giving both her $\heal$ to Bob is

 A contract stating that Alice has agreed to give a $\heal$ to Bob if she receives a $\heavy$ from him is